 I’ve yet to meet a gratin I didn’t want to marry.
 Comfortable unpretentiousness, warm and welcoming, and so flexible.
-It can be a stand-alone dish, needing only a salad to round it out, or be one of many side dishes on a Thanksgiving table.
-It can be healthy or not-so-much, and accommodate almost any vegetable or fish.
+Some are stand-alone dishes, needing only a salad to round them out.
+Others show up as side dishes on a Thanksgiving table.
+Sometimes they’re healthy, sometimes not-so-much.
+But they always accommodate almost any vegetable, whether it’s a root vegetable in winter, squash in autumn, or tomatoes in summer.

 Brussels Sprouts Gratin with Quinoa